 The consortium will also use secondary and postsecondary funds reserve funds to support innovative practices to reduce performance gaps.
 Postsecondary will work to reduce the 2P1 gap through targeted efforts to support programs that need to develop more entry and exit points to truly reflect the completion and awards given.
-We will also work to make sure that our registration cohort data correctly captures the information that is used for 2P1 cohorts Secondary will continue to work toward improvement of the accountability measures that indicate performance gaps on the hoirzon.
-An innovation that the college plans is to provide student support for CTE_ELL students who are at risk of failing out of CTE programs because of lab and clinicals where they need more language support to demonstrate skill.
+We will also work to make sure that our registration cohort data correctly captures the information that used for 2P1 cohorts.
+Secondary will continue to work toward improvement of the accountability measures that indicate performance gaps on the horizon.
+An innovation that the college plans is to provide a Learning Specialist for student support for CTE ELL and special poppulation students who are at risk of failing out of CTE programs because of I.ab and clinicals where they need more academic and language support to develop and then demonstrate skill.

-What are the expected results of this innovation?
+• What are the expected results of this innovation?

-The consortium expectation is that the results of our innovative approach to hiring and supporting new teachers and faculty will be a teaching force that is more representative of the students we serve.
-We also anticipate that an intentional support system for new teachers and faculty will provide for stronger retention in the future.
+The consortium expectation is that the results of our innovative approach to revising POS will be the addition of new courses that reflect the needs we know about from the updated CLNA and we will support teachers and faculty that we intend to be more representative of the students we serve.
+We also anticipate that an intentional support system for new teachers and faculty will provide for stronger retention and successful implementation of POS for the consortium.

-We anticipate that providing ELL students with more support for lab and clinical experiences will increase academic performance and completion rates.
+We anticipate that providing CTE students with more support for lab and clinical experiences will increase academic performance and completion rates.